statycc/pymwp/guide/index.md

 </div></div></div>

-In this program, target variable $\texttt{x}$ has different dependencies, and some choices yield $\infty$.
+In this program, target variable $\texttt{x}$ has different dependencies and some choices yield $\infty$ coefficients.
-In fact, the matrix with polynomials compactly capture three derivation outcomes.
+In fact, the matrix with polynomials compactly capture three derivation outcomes, as shown below.
 But only one choice $(2,0)$ produces a valid derivation, because it does not contain any $\infty$ coefficients.

 <div class="d-flex flex-wrap flex-row justify-content-left"><div class="p-2">